-Have you been watching too many episodes of popular television shows like The Block?
+Have you watched too many episodes of popular television shows like The Block?

 But the reality of a large-scale renovation project is very different to the ‘TV reality’.

 For a start, there’s no mention of bureaucratic battles for council approval or the real financial, emotional and time commitment required to successfully pull it all off.

 I’m certainly not trying to dissuade you from adding value to your property investment through carefully considered improvements.